CrowdEmotion/respondent-video-capture-kit/flash/README.md

 1. After clicking on "stop recording", wait until your video is uploaded

-## VIDEO RESPONDENT TEST Page (VRT) description
+## Playcorder page description

-VRT include all components to play a video stimuli, record user face and upload a video for analysis.
+Playcorder include all components to play a video stimuli, record user face and upload a video for analysis.

 Components: